 As for other types of outreach or property management prospecting ideas that are a little more offline, interacting with and partnering up with local businesses and community centers are a great way to build trust with the locals and establish your property in the neighborhood it is located in.

 This is a great way to build your reputation as an asset to the local community.
-It also gives you plenty of content to write or vlog about on your website.
 These sorts of things are great to show residents more of the neighborhood and it will make their time living with you stand out to them.
 Residents that enjoy living at a community will stay there longer and refer their friends and family who are trying to move into the neighborhood to live at your community.

-Property management marketing ideas don’t have to be things that live on their own.
-They can all blend together and continue to create more content and more satisfaction with residents.
+Property management marketing strategies should include several ideas that don’t live on their own.
+They should all blend together and continue to create more content and more satisfaction with residents.
 An email marketing campaign can include a link to your blog or a snippet of a video you’ve made.
 It can include a spotlight of a local business or promote any events you have coming up.

-A Property Management Digital Marketing solution that will set you apart from your competitors is PERQ’s AI Leasing Assistant.
-Our AI Leasing Assistant improves operational efficiency and profitability by increasing lead conversion, saving leasing specialists over 10 hours of work weekly, and collecting better data in the leasing process.
-This is done through combining a chatbot, lead conversion widgets, and automated follow-up to give properties a complete omni-channel solution that is easy to implement with no technology or process change.
+A property management marketing tactic that will set you apart from your competitors is utilizing PERQ’s multifamily marketing automation.
+Our marketing automation solution improves operational efficiency and profitability by increasing lead conversion, saving leasing specialists time, and collecting better data in the leasing process.
+This is done through combining a conversational AI, automated nurture technology and powerful website conversion tools to give properties a complete omni-channel solution that is easy to implement with no technology or process change.

-Our AI Leasing Assistant helps property management companies with their digital marketing efforts as it centralizes all the data it collected from the online prospects journey on your website.
-It uses that data for cleaner follow-up that is timed to be released with the given move-in timeline and allows for leasing teams to make better decisions around messaging, amenities, and marketing channels.
-PERQ’s AI Leasing Assistant will give you a 2x – 4x increase on qualified leads and a 40% increase on tours and lead-to-tour conversion
+Our automation solution helps property management companies with their digital marketing efforts as it centralizes all the data it collected from the online prospects journey on your website.
+It uses that data for better follow-up and nurture communications that is timed to be released with the given move-in timeline and allows for leasing teams to make better decisions around messaging, amenities, and marketing channels.

 Don’t just take our word for it.
 Dalia Kalgreen, Director of Marketing at Unified Residential Management uses PERQ at her communities as part of her property management digital marketing plan.
 She says, “what PERQ has done for our business since the pandemic is just tremendous.
 I feel that way based on numbers, the actual data and it’s just, it’s good.
 You’ve just made my life a lot easier and it’s made me want to involve you more and more in my marketing plan.”

-What makes PERQ’s AI Leasing Assistant different from other chatbot or follow-up choices is that our solution is an “all in one” platform.
-By combining single point solutions, the AI Leasing Assistant platform cohesively addresses all phases of the leasing journey to increase overall results and deliver a better renting experience that is much more cost effective to the community.
+What makes PERQ’s marketing automation solution different from other chatbot or follow-up choices is that our solution is an “all in one” platform.
+By combining single point solutions, the platform cohesively addresses all phases of the leasing journey to increase overall results and deliver a better renting experience that is much more cost effective to the community.